zhufucdev/MotionEmulator/README.md

 ## Build Instructions

-Build and maintain this project with Android Studio or Intellij IDEA.
+Build and maintain this project with the latest Android Studio Canary (currently Hedgehog | 2023.1.1 Canary 14) because this project is pretty radical

 This app contains sdk from Amap and Google Maps, thus **api keys** are required.